mist-devel/mist-binaries/cores/ql/readme.md

 QL-SD can be viewed as a hard drive for the QL.
 If you have a QL-SD file called QXL.WIN (and the relevant .rom file) in the root directory of the SD card this will be mounted at boot.
 The drive is called `win1_` and you can manipulate files just the same as on the `mdv1_` drive.

-The sample QL-SD QXL.WIN and relevant ROM ql_sd.rom files should be in the root of the SD card.
+The sample QL-SD QXL.WIN contains a number of games, the Psion applications and also has unzip.
+The QXL.win and relevant ROM ql-sd.rom files should be in the root of the SD card.
 To use this QL-SD select the ROM file in the OSD "Load *.ROM".
-This contains a number of games and the Psion applications and also has unzip.
-Format an SD card and extract this ZIP file first and then copy other files to the SD card, this is to stop and fragmentation which QL-SD cannot cope with.
 It will be mounted read/write in the QL core.

+Format an SD card and extract the ZIP file first on the PC, copy the QXL.win to the SD card, to stop fragmentation which QL-SD cannot cope with.
+Then copy the following to the SD card:
+* ql.rbf as core.rbf
+* ql_SD.rom
+* js.rom (optional from http://www.dilwyn.me.uk/qlrom/index.html)
+* create a directory called "QL" and copy your MDV images into it
+* Insert the SD card in the Mist, switch it on
+* F12 choose the ql-sd.rom as ROM
+* press F1 on the start screen
+* to boot from a Microdrive image with the ql-sd.rom hold CTRL and press F1
+* for some older games select the JS.rom and press F2

 NOTE: The QL-SD ql_sd.rom file is not compatible with all software running from MDV1 so it is not the default ROM file.